anifbabu7/anifbabu7/README.md

 - 👋 Hi, I’m @anifbabu7
-- 👀 I’m interested in both frontend and backend development
+- 👀 I’m currently intrested
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...